Penny (United States coin): Manufacturing costs

 When copper reached a record high in February 2011, the melt value of a 95% copper cent was more than three times its face value.
-As of January 21, 2014, a pre-1982 cent contained 2.203 cents' worth of copper and zinc, making it an attractive target for melting by people wanting to sell the metals for profit.
+In January 2014, a pre-1982 cent contained 2.203 cents' worth of copper and zinc, making it an attractive target for melting by people wanting to sell the metals for profit.
 In comparison, post-1982 copper-plated zinc cents have a metallurgical value of only 0.552 cents.
 Prior to 1982, the fluctuating price of copper periodically caused penny shortages, as people hoarded them for their perceived metallic value.

 Most modern vending machines do not accept pennies, further diminishing their utility.

-In anticipation of people melting down U.S. pennies and U.S. nickels for profit, the U.S. Mint implemented new regulations in 2006 that criminalize the melting of pennies and nickels and place limits on export of the coins.
+In 2006, in anticipation of people melting down U.S. pennies and U.S. nickels for profit, the U.S. Mint implemented regulations that criminalize the melting of pennies and nickels and place limits on export of the coins.
 Violators can be punished with a fine of up to $10,000 USD, imprisoned for a maximum of five years, or both.

-Proposed elimination
+Debate over elimination

 In 2024, about a quarter trillion pennies were estimated to be in circulation, or more than 700 pennies for each person in the United States.
+The Treasury said the coins are "severely underutilized"; they are rarely returned from consumers to businesses.
 Most Americans do not actually spend pennies, but rather only receive them in change and proceed to store them at home, or perhaps return them to a bank for higher denomination currencies, or cash them in at coin counting kiosks.

-A 2002 Gallup survey found that two percent of Americans throw pennies in the trash.
+Because most pennies are used so few times before being lost or stored – data from 1995 found that two-thirds of pennies make "a one-way trip from the mint... to the consumers" – they must be continuously replaced with newly minted coins to a greater degree than other denominations.
+A 1996 General Accounting Office report found that many Americans consider it a "nuisance coin".
+Public opinion polling in November 2025 found that 47% of Americans favored ending penny production, with 27% opposed; more opposed removing them from circulation, 42% to 34%.